The

 information on this site is collected from the internet since much of

-that is not verified and often inaccurate.
-If you find what you believe is
+that information is not verified and is often inaccurate.
+If you

-an error please make it known.
-We will however verify the accuracy
+an error on this website please make it known.
+We do however verify the accuracy

 Our goal is to be accurate but do